AdobeDocs/ams-observability-insights.en/readme.md

----
-title: Adobe Managed Services Synoptryx Documentation
-description: Repository for Adobe Managed Services Synoptryx monitoring documentation
----

-# Adobe Managed Services Synoptryx Documentation
+# Adobe Managed Services Observability Insights Documentation

-This is the repository for Adobe Managed Services Synoptryx documentation.
+This is the repository for Adobe Managed Services Observability Insights documentation.